-East Providence, Rhode Island March 21, 2012
+East Providence, Rhode Island March 27, 2017

-If you are the holder of record of both Class A and Class B Common Stock of the Company, you will receive a proxy card for each class of stock.
-Kindly fill in, date and sign the enclosed proxy card(s) and promptly return the same in the enclosed addressed envelope, which requires no postage if mailed in the United States.
+Kindly fill in, date and sign the enclosed proxy card and promptly return the same in the enclosed addressed envelope, which requires no postage if mailed in the United States.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 24, 2012.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 25, 2017.